deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari winced.
 The turn of phrase was intimately disturbing for Gaoians.
 "That's an…accurate description." he conceded.

-Warhorse nodded his understanding, starting in on the second HOOAH! bar.
+WARHORSE nodded his understanding, starting in on the second HOOAH! bar.
 Regaari shook his head in disbelief.
 "What do you *have* in there?
 A black hole?"

 "So what happened?"
-Warhorse asked, ignoring the jab.
+WARHORSE asked, ignoring the jab.

 Regaari grinned, emulating the human gesture.
 "Shoo did."